 First-time visitors to Rome can often be shocked by the amount of graffiti in the streets.
-Regrettably most of it is low-quality tagging, and it is everywhere like a plague, sometimes even affecting the ancient buildings.
-On many subway trains, and in areas such as San Lorenzo and Pigneto, there is often more ugly, scrawled tagging visible than there is wall.
+Regrettably most of it is low-quality tagging, and in some areas it is like a plague, sometimes even affecting ancient buildings.
+On many subway trains, and in areas such as San Lorenzo and Pigneto, there is sometimes more ugly tagging visible than there is wall.

 How to get there:

 Metro: Garbatella, San Paolo (Line B, 20-25 minute walk) Bus: 671, 160, 714, 130F